hatedabamboo/notes.hatedabamboo.me/src/posts/advent-of-sysadmin-2025.md

 }
 ```

 Oh, so the containers are in different networks!
 That's a bummer, but we can fix this.
-As per task, we're only allowed to restart containers.
-This means we can't recreate the container in a new network and we will have to hot-swap networks.
-Luckily, with bridge networks we can do that.
-And since both statichtml containers share the same network, it's much more convenient for us to connect `nginx` container to the `static-net` network:
+As per the task, we're only allowed to restart containers.
+This means we can't recreate a container in a new network, so we'll have to hot-swap networks.
+Luckily, with bridge networks, we can do that.
+And since both statichtml containers share the same network, it's much more convenient to connect the `nginx` container to the `static-net` network:

 ```bash
 admin@i-03fc55a1924a48445:~$ docker network connect static-net nginx